search ]

 Filters in WordPress allow you to modify or add to the output of WordPress functions.
 Yoast SEO provides several filters that developers can hook into, making it possible to customize the SEO data it generates.

-Common filters include wpseo_title for modifying titles and wpseo_metadesc for customizing meta descriptions.
+Common filters include wpseo_title for modifying titles, wpseo_metadesc for customizing meta descriptions, and wpseo_canonical for changing canonical URLs.

 Tip: Filters are an essential part of WordPress development.
-Understanding them can significantly expand your customization capabilities.
+Understanding them can significantly expand your customization capabilities beyond what the Yoast SEO admin panel offers.

 Best Practices for Using Yoast Filters